OmarAhmedAbdelAziz/Khargny-Mobile-Application/README.md

 # Khargny-Mobile-Application

 The App is recapping most of the outings places in different districts whether from entertainment places if you want to skip the ordinary or restaurants , cafes to taste the different flavors and finally find cinemas and theatres closer to your home.
+Also, it reccaps Historical places, Kids Areas, Events and Concerts.

 Hope you have a fun journey with us.